Azure/Cloud-Native/website/blog/2022-09-12/index.md

 ## Exercise: Deploy Dapr-enabled ACA

-In the next post in this series, we'll be doing a walkthrough of a more complex example, to show how Dapr-enabled Azure Container Apps are created and deployed.
+In the next couple posts in this series, we'll be discussing how you can use the Dapr secrets API and doing a walkthrough of a more complex example, to show how Dapr-enabled Azure Container Apps are created and deployed.

 However, you can get hands-on experience with these concepts by walking through one of these two tutorials, each providing an alternative approach to configure and setup the application describe in the scenario below:
  * **Tutorial 1**: [Deploy a Dapr-enabled ACA using **Azure CLI**](https://learn.microsoft.com/azure/container-apps/microservices-dapr)